2022 United States House of Representatives elections in Florida: District 7

-Democrat Stephanie Murphy, who has represented the district since 2017, was re-elected with 55% of the vote in 2020.
+Democrat Stephanie Murphy, who had represented the district since 2017, was re-elected with 55% of the vote in 2020.
 Murphy initially stated she would run for re-election, but on December 20, 2021, she announced she would not run.

-The boundaries of the district have been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district were redrawn from 2020, determined by the 2020 redistricting cycle.
+The 7th district was drawn to be much more conservative than on the previous map, simply by pairing Seminole County with Volusia instead of Orange.

-This district is included on the list of Democratic-held seats the National Republican Congressional Committee is targeting in 2022.
+This district was included on the list of Democratic-held seats the National Republican Congressional Committee was targeting in 2022.